AutoConfig Job Types

 , and manageOverrides

 job types are the most commonly used.
 These job types enable you to create a comprehensive workflow for adding pairs, managing their settings, and ultimately removing them.
-In most cases, these job types will suffice for your automation needs.
+In most cases, these job types will cover your automation needs.

-Check out the table below for a list of job types.
-If a job type requests ticker data from the exchange, it's marked as using external data.
-On the other hand, if a job type uses internal data, it will be faster to execute and consume no API usage.
-It's best to choose a job type that uses internal data whenever possible for the task you want to automate.
+The table below lists the job types.
+If an AutoConfig job type requests ticker data from the exchange, it is marked as using external data.
+Conversely, if a job type uses internal data, it will execute faster and consume no API rate limit.
+Whenever possible, choose a job type that uses internal data for the task you want to automate to optimize performance and API usage.

 ---|---|